ollecram/zee_einstein-gravity-in-a-nutshell/01_Part_I.md

 $$\ddot{\mathbf{r}} = -k \frac{\mathbf{r}}{r^3}$$ where $k \equiv GM$.

 #### Central force argument
-By central field  means that by taking the origin of one's coordinate system in the center, then force and position vectors are collinear (parallel).
+A ***central field***  means that by taking the origin of one's coordinate system in the center, then force and position vectors are collinear (parallel).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjkzNjU5MjM1XX0=
+eyJoaXN0b3J5IjpbLTQzMjY5NzM0OV19
 -->